 - Follow specific procedures outlined by the ASC for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aides.

-Students can inquire about or request disability accommodations by contacting the ASC or by completing the online UNMC Request for Services for Students with Disabilities form that can be accessed by logging into the CARE website (https://net.unmc.edu/care/) using your Outlook username and password and choosing the “disability accommodation request” button under the Campus Records tab.
+Students can inquire about or request disability accommodations by contacting the ASC or by completing the online UNMC Request for Services for Students with Disabilities form that can be accessed by logging into the CARE website using your UNMC credentials and choosing the “disability accommodation request” button under the Campus Records tab.

 The Role of the Accessibility Services Center

 The Accessibility Services Center (ASC) has the responsibility of providing appropriate assistance to students with disabilities and guidance to faculty in facilitating accommodations and determining what is a reasonable accommodation.
 The ASC will: